jlleongarcia/jlleongarcia/content/docs/Dev/dev-web.md

 ### HUGO with Github Pages & CICD

-Its very important to know the version that makes the theme work.
+Its very important to know the **HUGO version** that makes the theme work.

 Laos when you are using [Github Actions Workflow](https://github.com/JAlcocerT/JAlcocerT/blob/main/.github/workflows/pages.yaml).